 Guilford Child Development has been serving the greater Guilford County community for nearly 50 years.
 Change is a part of our mission — change and development in the life of a child.
-Through our five program focus approach we work with children and families to navigate through life issues.
+Through our seven-program focus approach, we work with children and families to navigate through life issues.
 We have seen changes over the last half century.
 We have seen the transformation of our expertise from "childcare sitters" to "childcare educators" for School Readiness.
 We have witnessed the development of the state rating system for childcare centers and credentialing.
 We have learned the scientific research and importance of early child education and brain development in a child.

 Our community’s economic and social futures depend on both human and financial capital investments.
 Nobel Laureate Economist Dr. James Heckman has indicated that every $1 invested in early childhood programs – particularly for low-income families - saves taxpayers from $7 to $13 in future costs that include health care, special education, social welfare programs and productivity.
 These statistics are garnering the attention of more and more business leaders (from the U.S. Chamber of Commerce down to the local level) who are embracing high quality "Birth to Five" learning – in other words, early learning and development.
 And more and more bipartisan political leaders and policy makers are joining that chorus, all making the business case that robust public and private investments to sustain a high-quality early childhood education system are the best way to secure the future.

 The growing body of compelling research, data and evidence has always been on the side of early learning and development.
 Some of the most impressive long-term gains are made by the most at-risk children.
 Too often, these children arrive at school unable to do what the other kids do; not because they are less able, but because they are less prepared.
 "Rewriting the future" for high risk children is a rising tide that lifts all ships.
 All of our children and families - poor and middle class, white and non-white, urban and rural – must be offered the opportunity for academic success, social mobility and economic stability.